sharewhere/server/README.md

-# server
+ShareWhereServer

-Backend for ShareWhere.
+This is the server for the ShareWhere application.

-To get this running on Node.js make sure Node.js is installed and the Express package has been installed.
+To get this running on your computer make sure Node.js is installed.
-Ensure Node.js is installed by typing "Node -v"
+Navigate to the root of the repository in command line or terminal and type "npm install", this will sort out all of the ShareWhereServer dependencies.

-To get this hello world code to run navigate to the root folder and type "node index.js" Node simply executes the code written in the index.js file.
+To run the server use the command "node server.js" to run in debug mode use, "node debug server.js"